-Wisconsin Republicans, Democrats, debate laws that curb incoming Democrats' power
+Wisconsin Senate approves bill to curb incoming Democrats' power

-MILWAUKEE (Reuters) - A marathon legislative session at the Wisconsin state capitol dragged on overnight into early Wednesday as Republican state lawmakers sought to approve a set of bills that weaken both the incoming Democratic governor and attorney general.
+MILWAUKEE (Reuters) - The Republican-controlled state Senate in Wisconsin approved legislation on Wednesday that would weaken the powers of the incoming Democratic governor and attorney general, voting in the early hours after debates that lasted through the night.

+The state Assembly was expected to vote in favor of the measure later on Wednesday, after which it would go to current Republican Governor Scott Walker, who has indicated he would sign it.
+His successor, Democrat Tony Evers, has said he may mount a legal challenge to the measures.

-Wisconsin’s lame-duck Republican-majority legislature called a rare post-election session this week to consider the proposals before Governor-elect Tony Evers takes office in January and can exercise his veto power.
+Wisconsin’s lame-duck Republican-majority legislature called a rare post-election session this week to consider the proposals before Governor-elect Evers takes office in January and can exercise his veto power.

-After an all night session, lawmakers reconvened just before 5 a.m. local time, with Democrats blasting the Republican majority for trying to grab power.
+After an all-night session, lawmakers reconvened just before 5 a.m., with Democrats blasting the Republican majority for trying to grab power after they lost the governorship in elections on Nov.
+6. That result ended years of complete Republican control of government in the state.

 “Republicans are very sore losers,” said Senator Fred Risser, a Democrat.
 “You’re trying to undo what the voters have done.”

-Democrats say the moves undercut the results of Nov.
-6 elections, when their party broke years of complete Republican control of state government in Wisconsin.
+The Senate voted to pass the central piece of the legislation by 17 votes to 16, with only one Republican voting against it, according to results posted on the state legislature’s website.

-The bills would allow legislators, rather than the attorney general, to decide whether to withdraw the state from lawsuits.
+The law would allow legislators, rather than the attorney general, to decide whether to withdraw the state from lawsuits.
 That measure is aimed at preventing Evers and the incoming attorney general, Josh Kaul, from following through on campaign promises to end Wisconsin’s challenge to the federal Affordable Care Act, popularly known as Obamacare.

-Despite the long, behind closed-door meetings, the Republicans were expected to pass the legislation early Wednesday.

-Once the senate and assembly vote to approve the bills, they will go to Governor Scott Walker who has indicated he will sign them into law.

-A similar effort is underway in Michigan, where the Republican-controlled legislature is weighing new laws that would hamstring incoming Democrats.
+A similar effort is underway in Michigan, where the Republican-controlled legislature is weighing new laws to hamstring incoming Democrats.

 Michigan Republicans want to end the secretary of state’s oversight of campaign finance laws and sidestep the attorney general in litigation.

-The Democratic leader in the Wisconsin Senate, Jennifer Shilling, accused Republicans of trying to steal power from Evers, who has threatened legal action.
+The Democratic leader in the Wisconsin Senate, Jennifer Shilling, accused Republicans of trying to steal power from Evers.

 Republicans say the moves are aimed at keeping a proper balance between the legislative and executive branches.